 A Tour of NTL: Obtaining and Installing NTL for UNIX

-This procedure should work on most Unix or Unix-like platorms (including Mac OSX, and Windows with Cygwin tools).
+This procedure should work on most Unix or Unix-like platorms (including Mac OS, and Windows with MinGW or Cygwin tools).

 To obtain the source code and documentation for NTL, download ntl-xxx.tar.gz, placing it a directory, and then, working in this directory, do the following.
 Here, "xxx" denotes the current version number.

 If you want very high-performance for polynomial arithmetic over GF(2), you may want to consider using the gf2x library.
-To do this, gf2x must already be installed somewhere.
+To do this, gf2x must already be installed.
 In addition, you should invoke configure with the option NTL_GF2X_LIB=on.
-If gf2x is installed in a standard location, this is all you need to do; otherwise, if gf2x is installed, say, in $HOME/sw, then you also need to pass the option GF2X_PREFIX=$HOME/sw.
 This page provides more details.

 Now suppose you want to compile a program that uses NTL.
-Suppose you are working in some directory and foo.c is your program.
-Assume that you have installed NTL in $HOME/sw as above.
+Suppose you are working in some arbitrary directory and foo.cpp is your program.
+Assume that you have installed NTL in /usr/local as above.
 The following should work:

 What follows is a more detailed description of the installation process.